Yash-Vekaria/ad-crawler/README.md

 ### Steps to setup Crawler

+1. Update Google Chrome to the latest version

-1. Clone the repository
+2. Clone the repository

-2. Install conda for your system
+3. Install conda for your system

-3. Create conda environment and install all the required dependencies in the environment using the .yml file:
+4. Create conda environment and install all the required dependencies in the environment using the .yml file:<br>
    `
    conda env create -f environment.yml
    `

-5. Run the crawler by provinding relevent arguments:
+5. Run the crawler by provinding relevent arguments:<br>
    `
    python3 ad-crawler.py --profile="<profile-name>" --proxyport=<proxy-port> --chromedatadir="<user-profile-dir>"
    `